pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

                "icon": "fab fa-github-square",
                # The type of image to be used (see below for details)
                "type": "fontawesome",
+               # Add additional attributes to the href link.
+The defaults of target and rel may be overwritten.
+               "additionalAttributes": {
+                  "target" : "_blank",
+                  "rel" : "noopener me",
+               }
            }
       ]
    }